UmaRani-Github/DBMS_NEW_EVEN23-24/Ex.No.9 PL_SQL_Trigger.md

 # Ex.
-No: 9 PL/SQL program using Triggers
+No: 9  Triggers in PL/SQL
 ### DATE:
 ### REGISTER NUMBER:
 ### AIM: